Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/omgevingsvergunning/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-02-11T11:45:27.649Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:W3C) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:W3C:PROV) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OGC) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (SEMIC:CPSV) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (EUPO:CDM) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-Omgevingsvergunning:visualization) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OGC:geosparql) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.651Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:W3C:time) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:W3C:xsd) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (OSLO:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:EUPO) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:EUPO:ELI) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:W3C:SKOS) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:OSLO-Recht) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:SEMIC) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:SEMIC:ADMS) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.652Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:OSLO-Slim-Ruimtelijk-Plannen) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T11:45:27.658Z warn: [ConnectorConverterHandler]: Connector (normatieveBepaling) does not have a package tag defined.
+2025-10-01T13:53:26.904Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Besluit:Besluit:volgtUit)

+2025-10-01T13:53:26.905Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Besluit:BehandelingVanAgendapunt:geeftAanleidingTot)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Dossier:Stuk:(Stuk -> Stuk))

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Besluit:Vergaderactiviteit:heeftAanwezigeBijStart)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Besluit:Agendapunt:heeftAanwezige)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Dossier:Activiteit:vindtPlaatsTijdens)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Generiek:Agent:isLidVan)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Organisatie:Organisatie:isSuborganisatieVan)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Organisatie:Organisatie:heeftSuborganisatie)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Organisatie:Organisatie:isGeassocieerdMet)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Generiek:Agent:isLidVan)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Wetgeving:Rechtsgrond:isDeelVan)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Wetgeving:Rechtsgrond:aangenomenDoor)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Wetgeving:Rechtsgrond:heeftDeel)

+2025-10-01T13:53:26.906Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Generiek:Gemeente:(Gemeente -> Object))

+2025-10-01T13:53:26.907Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))

+2025-10-01T13:53:26.907Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Besluitvorming:Verslag:(Verslag -> Besluit))

+2025-10-01T13:53:26.907Z info: [ConnectorConverterHandler]: Ignoring hidden connector (OSLO:OSLO-Persoon:Persoon:(Persoon -> Persoon))

+2025-10-01T13:53:26.907Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Omgevingsvergunning:Rechtshandeling:(Rechtshandeling -> JuridischWerk))

+2025-10-01T13:53:26.907Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Omgevingsvergunning:Inhoud:(Inhoud -> JuridischWerk))

+2025-10-01T13:53:26.907Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Omgevingsvergunning:Bekendmaking:(Bekendmaking -> Zaakhandeling))

+2025-10-01T13:53:26.909Z info: Connector OSLO:OSLO-Wetgeving:Rechtsgrond:(Rechtsgrond -> JuridischWerk) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.910Z info: Connector Model:OSLO-Omgevingsvergunning:JuridischeCategorie:(JuridischeCategorie -> JuridischWerk) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.910Z info: Connector OSLO:OSLO-Persoon:Persoon:(Persoon -> Rechtssubject) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.910Z info: Connector Model:OSLO-Omgevingsvergunning:Activiteit:(Activiteit -> Activiteit) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Rechtshandeling:(Rechtshandeling -> JuridischeGebeurtenis) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Zaak:(Zaak -> Dossier) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Verbintenis:(Verbintenis -> NormatieveBepaling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Recht:(Recht -> NormatieveBepaling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Zaak:(Zaak -> Procedure) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Procedure:(Procedure -> Procedurestap) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Zaakhandeling:(Zaakhandeling -> Procedurestap) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:Beroepsmogelijkheid:(Beroepsmogelijkheid -> Procedurestap) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.911Z info: Connector Model:OSLO-Omgevingsvergunning:VlaremRubriek:(VlaremRubriek -> JuridischeCategorie) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Rechtshandeling:(Rechtshandeling -> Inhoud) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector OSLO:OSLO-Organisatie:Organisatie:(Organisatie -> Rechtssubject) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:InstellingBeroep:(InstellingBeroep -> Beroepsmogelijkheid) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Zaak:(Zaak -> Zaak) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Vergunning:(Vergunning -> BestuurlijkeRechtshandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:NormatieveBepaling:(NormatieveBepaling -> Inhoud) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:RechterlijkeUitspraak:(RechterlijkeUitspraak -> Rechtshandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:VergundeToestand:(VergundeToestand -> NormatieveBepaling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:InstellingBeroep:(InstellingBeroep -> Rechtshandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:NormatieveBepaling:(NormatieveBepaling -> Activiteit) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Rechtscollege:(Rechtscollege -> PubliekeOrganisatie) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Aanvraag:(Aanvraag -> Rechtshandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:BestuurlijkeRechtshandeling:(BestuurlijkeRechtshandeling -> Rechtshandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:InstellingBeroep:(InstellingBeroep -> Zaakhandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Aanvraag:(Aanvraag -> Zaakhandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.912Z info: Connector Model:OSLO-Omgevingsvergunning:Vergunning:(Vergunning -> Zaakhandeling) is not an association with a source role.
+Ignoring this connector.

+2025-10-01T13:53:26.913Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.913Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:W3C).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.913Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:W3C:PROV).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.913Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OGC).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (SEMIC:CPSV).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (EUPO:CDM).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Omgevingsvergunning:visualization).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OGC:geosparql).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:W3C:time).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:W3C:xsd).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (OSLO:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:EUPO).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:EUPO:ELI).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:W3C:SKOS).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO:OSLO-Recht).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:SEMIC).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:SEMIC:ADMS).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.914Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO:OSLO-Slim-Ruimtelijk-Plannen).
+Using fallback URI (http://todo.com/) instead.

+2025-10-01T13:53:26.920Z warn: [ConnectorConverterHandler]: Connector (normatieveBepaling) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (inhoud) does not have a package tag defined.
+2025-10-01T13:53:26.920Z warn: [ConnectorConverterHandler]: Connector (inhoud) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (procedurestap) does not have a package tag defined.
+2025-10-01T13:53:26.920Z warn: [ConnectorConverterHandler]: Connector (procedurestap) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (voorwerp) does not have a package tag defined.
+2025-10-01T13:53:26.920Z warn: [ConnectorConverterHandler]: Connector (voorwerp) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (vaststellingVergundeToestand) does not have a package tag defined.
+2025-10-01T13:53:26.920Z warn: [ConnectorConverterHandler]: Connector (vaststellingVergundeToestand) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (zaak) does not have a package tag defined.
+2025-10-01T13:53:26.921Z warn: [ConnectorConverterHandler]: Connector (zaak) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (zaakhandeling) does not have a package tag defined.
+2025-10-01T13:53:26.921Z warn: [ConnectorConverterHandler]: Connector (zaakhandeling) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (procedure) does not have a package tag defined.
+2025-10-01T13:53:26.921Z warn: [ConnectorConverterHandler]: Connector (procedure) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.659Z warn: [ConnectorConverterHandler]: Connector (ingesteldeBeroepsmogelijkheid) does not have a package tag defined.
+2025-10-01T13:53:26.921Z warn: [ConnectorConverterHandler]: Connector (ingesteldeBeroepsmogelijkheid) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T11:45:27.669Z warn: [ConverterHandler]: Entity with path Model:OSLO-Omgevingsvergunning:Rechtshandeling:ingangsdatum has already a value for definition-label in language nl, but will be overwritten.
+2025-10-01T13:53:26.937Z warn: [ConverterHandler]: Entity with path Model:OSLO-Omgevingsvergunning:Rechtshandeling:ingangsdatum has already a value for definition-label in language nl, but will be overwritten.

-2025-02-11T11:45:27.673Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (juridisch werk).
+2025-10-01T13:53:26.938Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (juridisch werk).

-2025-02-11T11:45:27.674Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (ingesteldeBeroepsmogelijkheid).
+2025-10-01T13:53:26.939Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (ingesteldeBeroepsmogelijkheid).

 #||# -------------------------------------